karel-brinda/NanoSim-H/README.rst

 NanoSim-H is a simulator of Oxford Nanopore reads that captures the technology-specific features of ONT data, and allows for adjustments upon improvement of Nanopore sequencing technology.
-NanoSim-H was created as a fork of `NanoSim <https://github.com/bcgsc/NanoSim>`_ 1.0.1, a software package developed by Chen Yang at `Canada's Michael Smith Genome Sciences Centre <http://www.bcgsc.ca/>`_.
+NanoSim-H has been derived from `NanoSim <https://github.com/bcgsc/NanoSim>`_, a software package developed by Chen Yang at `Canada's Michael Smith Genome Sciences Centre <http://www.bcgsc.ca/>`_.
-NanoSim-H
+The fork was created from version 1.0.1 and the versions of NanoSim-H and NanoSim are kept synchronized.

 NanoSim-H is implemented using Python uses R for model fitting.
 In silico reads can be simulated from a given reference genome using ``nanosim-h``.